PCOS Treatment in Pakistan: Complete Natural Guide

 What Is PCOS and Why Is It So Common in Pakistan?

-PCOS is a hormonal disorder where the ovaries produce excess androgens (male hormones like testosterone), leading to irregular periods, cyst formation on the ovaries, and a cascade of metabolic problems.
-But calling it an “ovarian” problem is misleading PCOS is fundamentally a metabolic and insulin disorder that happens to show up in the reproductive system.
+But calling it an “ovarian” problem is misleading.
+At heart, PCOS is a metabolic and insulin disorder that happens to show up in the reproductive system.

 The insulin connection matters.
-About 70% of women with PCOS have some degree of insulin resistance.
-Their bodies produce insulin normally, but cells don’t respond to it properly.
-The pancreas compensates by pumping out more insulin, which triggers the ovaries to produce excess testosterone, which disrupts ovulation, which causes irregular periods, which makes conceiving difficult.
-One domino knocks down the next.
+About 70% of women with PCOS have some insulin resistance.
+Their bodies make insulin normally, but their cells do not respond to it well.

-In Pakistan specifically, several factors amplify PCOS prevalence:
+In Pakistan specifically, several factors amplify PCOS:

 Recognising PCOS Symptoms